Rupom-Bhattacherjee/lorem_ipsum_mini_project_2/README.md

 </p>

 ## Kmeans Clustering
 We initially decided on the number of clusters using Silhouette scores.
-We arrived at 3 clusters
+The notebook for KNN can be found [here](https://github.com/Rupom-Bhattacherjee/lorem_ipsum_mini_project_2/blob/main/code/ModelcomparisonandKmeans.ipynb) We arrived at 3 clusters:

 <img width="320" alt="image" src="https://user-images.githubusercontent.com/28525282/202333392-9ef30b91-7e2a-46c4-bd12-b589a695fd12.png">